-This is why continuing your skincare routine after using a dermaroller is okay, and beneficial even, but products with active ingredients can make things worse.
+This is why continuing your skincare routine after using a dermaroller is beneficial, but products with active ingredients can worsen things.

-The problem is when the channels are open they won’t select the good and beneficial ingredients.
+When the channels are open, they won’t select the good and beneficial ingredients.
 Toxic and potentially harmful chemicals will also be absorbed deeper and cause adverse reactions and complications.

-There are a lot of ingredients that might cause problems after dermarolling.
-It’s best that you ask your dermatologist to give you a list of all the things you need to stay away from.
+There are a lot of ingredients that might cause problems after derma rolling.
+Ask your dermatologist to give you a list of all the things you need to stay away from.

 Coconut oil is another common ingredient in the after-care for dermarolling.
-It’s antibacterial, which can be really beneficial while the skin is healing and reduce the risk of infection.
-The problem with coconut oil is that’s highly comedogenic - ingredients you should stay away from.
+It’s antibacterial, which can be beneficial while the skin is healing and reduce the risk of infection.
+The problem with coconut oil is that it’s highly comedogenic and can clog pores.

-If you have dry skin and have been using coconut oil products before in your skincare routine, you can probably still use it and benefit from it, a day or two after the procedure.
-This would be after the micro-channels have already closed.
+If you have dry skin and have been using coconut oil products in your skincare routine, you can probably still use it and benefit from it a day or two after the procedure.
+This is after the micro-channels have already closed.

-I would say to stay away from it in the first couple of hours because of its comedogenic properties.
+Stay away from it in the first few hours because of its comedogenic properties.

-Derivatives from Vitamin A, such as retinol, are one of the most powerful and proven rejuvenating skincare ingredients which can definitely help the skin heal.
-But, and this is one big but, retinol has a potent and highly transformative potential that makes it unsuitable after dermarolling.
-It could really irritate the deeper layers of the skin and tamper with the main purpose of dermarolling.
+Derivatives from vitamin A, such as retinol, are one of the most powerful and proven rejuvenating skincare ingredients that can help the skin heal.
+But retinol has a potent and highly transformative potential that makes it unsuitable after derma rolling.
+It could irritate the deeper layers of the skin and tamper with the main purpose of derma rolling.

-Some professionals might give retinol the green light if you’re using 0.2-0.3mm needles, but it’s still best if you go for alternative and more gentle products.
+Some professionals might give retinol the green light if you’re using 0.2-0.3mm needles, but it’s still best if you go for more gentle products.